 What should I do if I forget a dose?

 Skip the missed dose and use your usual dose of pramlintide before your next major meal.
 Do not use a double dose to make up for a missed one.

 Pramlintide may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

-- redness, swelling, bruising, or itching in the place where you injected pramlintide
+- redness, swelling, bruising, or itching at the pramlintide injection site

 - loss of appetite

 - excessive tiredness

 - sore throat

 Some side effects can be serious.
 If you experience any of the symptoms listed in the IMPORTANT WARNING section, call your doctor immediately.

 Pramlintide may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.